Join a group to explore issues of race and racism, and ways we can have a positive impact together.

 Discussion of possible actions by members between meetings

-This Group Would
+This Group Would Be of Interest if:

 You recognize that you have had little exposure to people of different races or experiences.